Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 7. Integrating Acquisition and Retention: The Winning Formula

-- Acquire customers with clear expectations
+- Acquire with clear expectations

-- Deliver value quickly
+- Deliver value immediately

-- Stay present after the sale
+- Stay engaged after the sale

-- Improve based on feedback
+- Improve continuously from feedback

 - Turn customers into advocates